JSorngard/array-section/README.md

 # array-section

-When you want to return a buffer of unknown size (but smaller than some limit) from a const context.
+When you want to return a buffer of unknown size (but smaller than some limit) from/in a const context.
 This crate defines a type backed by an array where only a (contiguous) subsection of the array may be viewed.

 This can be useful in const functions that wish to return an array of size `N`,